murraygm/qse-mgomentalmodel/README.md

 **KNOWN ISSUES:**
 * Model display capped at 2000 box level items, paging required or selections required to view the rest.
-* For Mental Modellers - the data must be formatted and structure so that it is a flat table with values for Space > Tower > Box on each row.
+* For Mental Modellers - the data must be formatted and structured so that it is a flat table with values for Space > Tower > Box on each row.
 * Beta printing by custom page redraw - external to standard Qlik export.
 Use to get basic model out to a PDF or similar large format.
 This will require some fiddling to find the right model size and page (paper size) to get best fit/results.